Steve Padilla: Personal life

-Padilla is openly gay, having come out publicly in 2005.

 While now openly-gay, Padilla was previously married to a woman.

 Padilla came out privately to his family in 1999, and separated from his wife around this time.
 He divorced his wife and was awarded sole custody of their daughter, Ashleigh.
 While rumors existed about his sexuality, and some regarded it to be an open secret by the time he ran for mayor, he did not come out publicly until 2005.

-On 15 March 2020 Padilla tested positive for COVID-19.
-Only one week later, Mr. Padilla was admitted to the Intensive Care Unit at his local hospital.
+On 15 March 2020, Padilla tested positive for COVID-19.
+One week later, Padilla was admitted to the Intensive Care Unit at his local hospital.